tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 rather than being able to occurr arbitrarily like with PLONK.

 # Conclusion

+Hopefully this post was useful; in any case, here are a few other resources you can check out.

 I think the best resource for really diving deep into how STARKs work is the [ethSTARK paper](https://eprint.iacr.org/2021/582),